Greenhouse Neutral Programme (2003-2020)

 Key measures and achievements of phase 1 (2003-2013)

-By the end of 2013, we had achieved a total reduction of CO2 emissions per employee of 49.3% and had compensated all remaining emissions, amounting to 553 000 tonnes of CO2e.
+By the end of 2013, we had achieved a total reduction of CO2 emissions per employee (FTE) of 49% and had compensated all remaining emissions, amounting to 494 000 tonnes of CO2e.
 For this purpose, we bought and retired high-quality Voluntary Emissions Reductions (VERs) from projects that also have strong social benefits.
 Almost halving our operational emissions over a ten-year period was made possible through the following measures: switching to renewable energy at all locations where this is available in reliable quality; continuous improvements in energy efficiency; and, to a lesser degree, curbing business travel.
-The gain in energy efficiency (ie reduction of energy intensity) we achieved by the end of 2013 was 46.5% per employee.
+The gain in energy efficiency (ie reduction of energy intensity) we achieved by the end of 2013 was 47% per FTE.

 Phase 2 (2014-2020)

 When the first phase of our Greenhouse Neutral Programme ended in 2013, we made a new, seven-year commitment until the end of 2020.
-After almost halving our CO2 emissions per employee between 2003 and 2013, the potential for further reductions has been much smaller, though.
-Our goal over the full seven-year cycle is therefore to maintain the level of emissions reached at the end of 2013 – an ambitious goal given our expansion strategy in high-growth markets.
-By the end of 2018, we had reduced total CO2 emissions by 53.4% per employee (full-time equivalent) relative to the level of 2003 (–8.1% relative to 2013), mainly as a result of moving into more energy-efficient buildings, eg in Zurich (Swiss Re Next), New York and Bangalore, and achieving 94% of renewable energy sourcing across our locations.
+After almost halving our CO2 emissions per employee between 2003 and 2013, the potential for further reductions was smaller, though.
+Our goal over the full seven-year cycle was to maintain the level of emissions reached at the end of 2013 – an ambitious goal in view of our expansion strategy in high-growth markets.

 Extended emissions scope